-The Housing Studies Association is pleased to invite submissions for the sixth annual Valerie Karn prize for best paper by an early career housing researcher.
+The Housing Studies Association is pleased to invite submissions for the seventh annual Valerie Karn prize for best paper by an early career housing researcher.

 Valerie was a housing researcher of compassion and conviction.
 She believed in the power of research to challenge and change policy by exposing the injustices of life in urban society.
 She was also a passionate advocate of community engagement and action.